Abhishekabh99/Roamalto/README.md

 ## Deployment

 Deploy on Vercel or any Node.js host.
 Remember to set the production domain in `src/app/layout.tsx` (`metadataBase`) and `sitemap.ts` / `robots.ts` before going live.

+### Vercel Deployment

+1. Install dependencies with `npm ci`.
+2. Build the project using `npm run build`.
+3. Authenticate with `npx vercel login` if you have not linked your Vercel account in this environment.
+4. Deploy to production via `npm run deploy:vercel`.